 Named "Trail of the Month" by Runners World Magazine, Mohican State Park is the home to one of the oldest ultra marathons in the U.S., The Mohican Trail 100, and also hosted the first ever US Track and Field Ultra Marathon National Championship in 2005.

-Mohican Mountain Bike Trail, 25-miles , also open to hikers, loops the gorge passing through both the state park and state forest.
-See Mohican State Forest website for more information on this trail.
+The 25-mile Mohican Mountain Bike Trail, also open to hikers, loops the gorge and passes through both the state park and state forest.
+Visit Mohican-Memorial State Forest for more information.

 Under the proper winter conditions, park guests can enjoy snowmobiling on the Snowmobile Trail and on trails in the adjacent state forest.